A Comparison between Company Incorporation in Indonesia and Singapore

 3. Company Incorporation Procedure

-You can go through company registration in Singapore rather quickly and efficiently due to its effective process and system.
+Due to its effective process and system, you can go through company registration in Singapore quickly and efficiently.
 There are also fewer red tapes that you need to deal with, making an even more hassle-free incorporation procedure.
 A 24-hour incorporation process is normal in Singapore.

-The company registration process in Indonesia, however, can take up to 1.5 months.
-This tedious and complex process sometimes poses a great challenge for foreigners intending to set up a business in Indonesia.
+However, the company registration process in Indonesia can take up to 1.5 months.
+This tedious and complex process sometimes poses a great challenge for foreigners intending to establish a business in Indonesia.

-Therefore, it should be emphasized that company incorporation shall not be done without advice from a professional advisor as they can make sure that you have all the paperwork you need and comply with all the requirements.
+Therefore, company incorporation should not be done without advice from a professional advisor, as they can ensure you have all the necessary paperwork and comply with all the requirements.

 4. Employment

-Singapore’s workforce is mostly highly skilled with good command of English and that’s why Singaporeans are preferable for foreign companies’ employment in the country.
+Singapore’s workforce is mostly highly skilled with good command of English, and that’s why Singaporeans are preferable for foreign companies’ employment in the country.
 For foreigners working in Singapore, they must first acquire a work permit.
+There are many steps and costs involved.
+Hence it is crucial for businesses to fully understand the application process.

-As for Indonesia, the local workforce is not as qualified or highly educated as those in Singapore.
+As for Indonesia, the local workforce is less qualified or highly educated than in Singapore.
 Therefore, many foreign companies are still seeking foreign talent from outside Indonesia.
 Work permits are also required for foreigners with more restrictive quotas.

 5. Tax Obligations

 In Singapore, companies can enjoy low corporate tax between 0 and 17%.
-Furthermore, Singapore has a wide range of tax treaties with more than 60 countries in the world, allowing companies to enjoy even more tax benefits.
-Singapore has a lower VAT as well: 7%.
+Furthermore, Singapore has a wide range of tax treaties with more than 60 countries worldwide, allowing companies to enjoy even more tax benefits.

 In Indonesia, the corporate tax rate is between 1% and 25%.
-The percentage of your corporate tax rate depends on your profit level and industry.
-Indonesia has tax treaties with over 64 countries around the world and it greatly benefits foreign investors doing business in the country.
-The value-added tax (VAT) in Indonesia is 10%.
+Your corporate tax rate percentage depends on your profit level and industry.
+Indonesia has tax treaties with over 64 countries worldwide, benefiting foreign investors.
+The value-added tax (VAT) in Indonesia is 11%.

-Company Registration in Indonesia from Singapore with Cekindo
+Company Registration in Indonesia from Singapore with InCorp Indonesia

 Even though it is easier to set up a company in Singapore, Indonesia makes an enticing investment destination because of its huge population, growing middle class, low operational and labor costs, and diverse landscape, among others.